henryw374/cljc.java-time/README.md

 ## Rationale

 This library sits atop `java.time` on the jvm and [cljs.java-time](https://github.com/henryw374/cljs.java-time) on Javascript platforms.
-Writing code that uses those libraries directly is harder than interop normally is because:
+Writing cross-platform code that uses those libraries directly is harder than interop normally is because:

 * To call the 'static' methods from Clojurescript you need to use the [dot-special-form](https://clojure.org/reference/java_interop#_the_dot_special_form) which is not idiomatic
 * The underlying js library has changed the name of the getter methods in java.time to remove the 'get' part of the name.
 There are ways to get around that on a case